 Over the day, your students will be involved in various educational activities.

-Sound localisation Workshop: an interactive, physiology workshop with Professor Housley and the Translational Neuroscience team.
+Sound localisation Workshop: a Neuroscience Workshop with Dr Chelsea Goulton and the Translational Neuroscience team.

-Museum of Human Disease Tour: a guided human anatomy tour to see a wide range of pathological anatomical specimens.
+Museum of Human Disease Visit: see human anatomy with a wide range of pathological anatomical specimens.